- About Us

 Ed is most famous for his popularized "40/40/20 Rule” developed in the 1960's after 30 years as a mail advertising pioneer.
 Ed died in 1975, but more than 50 years later his formula – by his assessment marketing campaigns should focus 40% on the audience, 40% on the offer and 20% on the creative – still guides most of the world’s marketing campaigns.

 Marketing EDGE is the only national non-profit organization of its kind committed to introducing college students to the thriving business of marketing.
-In 2016, Marketing EDGE will celebrate its 50th Anniversary.
+In 2016, Marketing EDGE celebrated its 50th Anniversary.